The Oyster Bar Bangkok logo

 How Long Do I Cook Lobster Claws?

-It depends on your cooking method.
+It depends on your cooking method and the amount of lobster meat you have.
 For instances:

 • Boiling: 13 minutes